aedobbyn/beer-data-science/present/brewsentation.md

 Prediction
 ========================================================
-If beers are well-defined by their styles we should be able to predict style reasonably well using our other available variables.

-I used a random forest and a multinomial neural network.
+* The other side of the coin: supervised learning
+    * Random forest
+    * Multinomial neural network.
 We'll go through the neural net.

+A low prediction error rate should indicate that styles are well-defined, at least by the variables that we have.

 Prediction: Neural Net